top of page

 “I love combing small boutiques at the holidays for unique and beautiful gifts for loved ones.
 My current crush is a small shop in my new home of Sarasota, Florida called Pansy Bayou.

 One of their colorful trays will be a lux host gift filled with gourmet treats or just on its own.
-And these playing cards will make a great stocking stuffer or covetable white-elephant gift.” - Carleigh
+And these playing cards will make a great stocking stuffer or covetable white-elephant gift.”

 “My family is very food oriented, so I usually choose gifts that are food and/or wine related.
 I like to give something that is a bit special, something that the receiver wouldn't necessarily purchase for themselves.
 I really like the Veuve Clicquot champagne in the orange ice jacket, it's festive and always well received.

-Another smaller go-to gift is a spice or condiment in a lovely container, such as Noirmoutier Sea Salt in a ceramic jar, or an aged balsamic vinegar - a usable gift that looks great in the kitchen!” - Gwen
+Another smaller go-to gift is a spice or condiment in a lovely container, such as Noirmoutier Sea Salt in a ceramic jar, or an aged balsamic vinegar - a usable gift that looks great in the kitchen!”

 “My go to gift for the holidays is usually food.
 It is something everyone can appreciate and there are tons of sweet or savory ways to personalize it.

 One of my favorite stores is Sugarfina, their gummy bears are made with Dom Periognon vintage champagne and I find them to be such a fun little gift.
-Sometimes I'll pair this with dark chocolate, or a mug with a set of pumpkin spice latte or hot cocoa.” - Nico
+Sometimes I'll pair this with dark chocolate, or a mug with a set of pumpkin spice latte or hot cocoa.”

 “10 years ago I stumbled on this artisanal chocolate shop down the street from my apartment in San Francisco.
 Some were beautifully adorned with a geometric design, while others were enveloped in a chocolate marbling that resembled gemstones.
 Every weekend we would stroll to the corner shop, grab an assortment of flavors, and sip hot cocoa as we try to guess the flavors.
 My favorite is Bourbon.
-Every Holiday Season I stock up on these precious assorted little gems and send them to those nearest and dearest so they can guess the flavors too.” - Kyle
+Every Holiday Season I stock up on these precious assorted little gems and send them to those nearest and dearest so they can guess the flavors too.”

-Sonoma Mediterranean Magic by Brad Krefman
+Sonoma Mediterranean Magic

 Seasons have changed.
 The Fall brings a cooling air and crisp light.
 In California’s wine country, harvest season is in full swing.
 We recently had the opportunity to visit a project in Sonoma, CA completed Summer of 2021.
 A true collaboration, this family house evokes the best of wine country living.
 Our design challenge was to create a Mediterranean-Mission aesthetic that is both original unto itself and rooted in local vernacular.
 It's a project that exemplifies our design ethos of always referencing context, purpose and place.